MicrosoftDocs/architecture-center/docs/example-scenario/iot/connected-factory-signal-pipeline-content.md

 Take advantage of [Azure Policy](/azure/governance/policy/overview) to enforce organizational standards and assess compliance at scale.
 Policies can deny deployments, log compliance issues, and modify resources to make them compliant.

-Azure Policy can also enforce built-in security policies to to improve your AKS cluster security.
-Install the [Azure Policy Add-on for AKS](/azure/governance/policy/concepts/policy-for-kubernetes) to apply individual policy definitions or groups of policy definitions, called *initiatives* or *policysets*, to your cluster.
+Azure Policy can also enforce built-in security policies to improve your AKS cluster security.
+Install the [Azure Policy Add-on for AKS](/azure/governance/policy/concepts/policy-for-kubernetes) to apply individual policy definitions or groups of policy definitions, called *initiatives* or *policy sets*, to your cluster.

+## Cost optimization

+Use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator) to estimate costs, and the [AKS calculator](https://azure.microsoft.com/pricing/calculator/?service=kubernetes-service) to estimate costs for running AKS in Azure.
+For more considerations, see [Cost optimization](/azure/architecture/framework/cost/) in the [Microsoft Azure Well-Architected Framework](/azure/architecture/framework).

-### DevOps
+### Operational excellence

 Use [continuous integration/continuous deployment (CI/CD) processes](/azure/architecture/example-scenario/apps/devops-with-aks) to deploy the services in this example workload automatically.
 Use a solution like Azure Pipelines or GitHub Actions.

-## Pricing

-Use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator) to estimate costs, and the [AKS calculator](https://azure.microsoft.com/pricing/calculator/?service=kubernetes-service) to estimate costs for running AKS in Azure.
-For more considerations, see [Cost optimization](/azure/architecture/framework/cost/) in the [Microsoft Azure Well-Architected Framework](/azure/architecture/framework).
+Also consider using [Azure Monitor](https://azure.microsoft.com/services/monitor) to analyze and optimize the performance of your Azure services and to monitor and diagnose networking issues.

+### Performance efficiency

+[Autoscale](https://azure.microsoft.com/features/autoscale/) is a built-in feature of many cloud services, mobile services, virtual machines, and websites.
+Azure Event Hubs, Azure Service Bus, and Azure IoT Hub come with autoscaling features.

 ## Next steps